 Also, some of these organizations may require a membership to apply.
 Membership fees vary but are as little as $10 for students.

 To assist students with college education costs and to promote student participation in the American Institute of Professional Geologists (AIPG).
 Scholarship awards in the amount of $1,000.00 – $3,000 each will be made to eligible students attending a college or university in the U.S. Scholarships are intended to be used to support tuition and/or room and board.

-Requires endorsement from a faculty member (from OSU or from your institution).
+Requires endorsement from a faculty member (from OSU or your institution).

 NAGT makes several $750 awards to undergraduate students to facilitate their study of field geoscience.
-These awards, previously given to students who attend a traditional summer field camp, are now available for students attending field-based courses at any time of year.
-The intent of the awards is to support students’ participation in intensive field courses in any aspect of geoscience.
+These awards, previously given to students who attend a traditional summer field camp, are now available for students attending field-based courses at any time of the year.
+The awards intend to support students’ participation in intensive field courses in any aspect of geoscience.